dancekickrun/DKRZero/README.md

 ### Linux Python Libraries Installation

-Type the following command within a terminal
+After installing python, type the following command within a terminal

 sudo pip install numpy pyserial

 ### Windows

+Please install python first.
+Then you will need to run install the libraries by runing the following within a command prompt:

 python -m pip install numpy pyserial

-python esp32_receiver.py

 ## Arduino